Vehicle registration plate: United States

 The numbering system of registration plates also varies among the jurisdictions.
 Some states issue a motorist a serial that stays with that person as long as they live in that state, while other states periodically issue new serials and completely rotate out any old ones.
 Some states issue registration plates to vehicles rather than owners, and the serial stays with the vehicle for its life.
 Several states do not regularly use certain letters – most commonly the letters I, O, and/or Q – in their plates, except on vanity plates, so as not to confuse observers with the numbers one and zero.

 When a person moves from one state to another, they are normally required to obtain new registration plates issued by the new place of residence.
 Some U.S. states will even require a person to obtain new plates if they accept employment in that state, unless they can show that they return to another state to live on a regular basis.
 The most prominent exceptions to this policy are active duty military service members, who legally do not change residence when they move to a new posting.
 Federal law specifically allows them to choose to either retain the state vehicle registration of their original residence or change registration to their state of assignment.

-In the United States, 21 states – Alabama, Alaska, Arizona, Arkansas, Delaware, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, and West Virginia – do not require an official front registration plate.
+In the United States, 22 states – Alabama, Alaska, Arizona, Arkansas, Delaware, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Utah, and West Virginia – do not require an official front registration plate.
 In Nevada, front plates are optional if the vehicle was not designed for a front plate and the manufacturer did not provide an add-on bracket or other means of displaying the front plate.
 In Massachusetts, certain old rear-only plates are grandfathered, but newly issued registrations require both front and rear plates.
 Vehicles owned by the United States Postal Service, unlike other federally owned civilian vehicles, do not bear registration plates, but rather a postal service number such as on the Grumman LLV.

 In 1956, all North American passenger vehicle registration plates, except for French-controlled St. Pierre and Miquelon, were standardized at a size of 6 × 12 in, although a smaller size is used for certain vehicle classes, such as motorcycles, and for the state of Delaware's historic alternate black and white plates, which are 5.25 × 9.5 in.
 However, in 2012 Puerto Rico began issuing optional European-style plates that incorporate the design language of the standard-issue plates in a longer and narrower size typically seen in Europe.

 Tactical vehicles of the United States military do not bear registration plates, even if they travel regularly on public streets and highways.

 In many U.S. states, registration plates are made by prison inmates.
 Because of this, colloquial terms include "license plate factories" for prison and "making license plates" for serving a prison sentence.